jjc385/ranking-task-grading/readme.md

 Josh Samani's script for grading ranking tasks

+### Updates

-Some updates made by Jared
+Some updates made by Jared.
+The script now :

-* Updated to work for an answer string of any length
+* Works for an answer string of any length
-* Now prompts the grader for input
+* Prompts the grader to input the student's answer
 * Runs in an infinite loop so that the script need not be rerun for every student
 * Warns the grader if the student answer is not a rearrangement of the correct answer